-Since 2007, wind generating capacity in the United States has grown at a pace of 30 percent per year -- faster than any other power generating technology.
-This pace of growth is almost in spite of the complexity of utilizing wind technology.
+Since 2007, wind generating capacity in the United States has grown at a pace of 30 percent per year, faster than any other power generating technology.
+The growth rate continues to increase in spite of the complexity of utilizing wind technology.
 For example, there are still questions about the proper layout of wind farms and the amount of land area required to efficiently install them.
-Those are questions for utility-scale wind power projects; residential wind turbines have a whole separate set of design considerations.
+Utility-scale wind power projects and residential wind turbines have a whole separate set of design considerations.

 A wind turbine is most effective when it operates in a steady, smooth, unchanging and uninterrupted flow of air.
-That never happens in the real world, but when you site a wind turbine you're trying to get as close to that as possible.
-For residential systems this isn't so much a question of how much area is needed for the wind turbine installation itself as it is of how much distance is required between the wind turbine and other obstructions.
-A rule of thumb is to install a wind turbine 150 meters away from any nearby obstruction, and at a height such that the bottom of the rotor blades will be 9 meters (29.5 feet) above the obstructions, including buildings and trees.
+That never happens in the real world, but when planning where to install a wind turbine the locations has to be as close as possible to the ideal.
+For residential systems this isn't so much a question of how much area the wind turbine needs but of how much distance is required between the wind turbine and other obstructions.
+A rule of thumb is to install a wind turbine 150 meters (492.1 feet) away from any nearby obstruction, and at a height such that the bottom of the rotor blades will be 9 meters (29.5 feet) above the obstructions, including buildings and trees.

 Wind Farm Turbine Spacing